Easter Math Puzzles for Preschoolers

 • Draw the pictures.

-• Create centers to offer you preschoolers choices and variation, I will suggest creating different centers using the different free Easter activities I created for you.
-If you don’t to use a lot of them at a time, use one or three different ones each week.
-That way you can keep your children motivated and engaged.
+• Create centers to offer preschoolers choices and variation.
+I suggest creating different centers using the different free Easter activities I created for you.
+If you don’t use many at a time, use one or three different ones each week.
+That way, you can keep your children motivated and engaged.

 Math Story Books